amazon-science/h3-indexer/README.md

 - YAML & JSON-based configuration supported

 ## Developer Setup
-The developer setup is currently compatible with ARM64 only (not compatible with x86_64).
+Developer setup is currently supported only on Linux ARM64 machines (not on x86_64 or macOS).

 ### Versions:
 This tool requires the following versions: